pranitjaiswal4/professional-career/content/home/projects.md

   date_start = "2020-04-14"
   date_end = "2020-04-21"
   description = """
-  • The goal of this assignment is to learn about the Naive Bayes Classifier.
+  • The goal of this project is to learn more about the Classifiers for text classification.
+  • Given the review, predicted the rating of the game.
   • Created a jupyter notebook (using python) to implement this concept.
+  • Also, created an web-application and hosted on Amazon web server.
   """

 [[experience]]